 ·

-Quadrivium relates to the powers of numbers, that is, the expression of the
+The Quadrivium relates to the powers of numbers, that is, the

 Alongside these 7 paths, a linguistic axiom

-from the Hermetic Cabale, called the Language of the Birds (the Green Language),
+from the Hermetic Cabale, called the Language of the Birds (also called the

-completes the already well-stocked palette of the Artist.
-This slang, qualified
+Green Language), completes the already well-stocked palette of the Artist.
+This

-as solar, whose principles are sanctified in the appearance of its initiator
+argot, described as solar, whose principles are sanctified in the appearance of

 is based exclusively on the assonance of words, without ever taking into